GalaxeTV/GalaxeSMP-Website/README.md

 # GalaxeSMP-Website
-A website to display information about the GalaxeSMP in a user-friendly way.
+A website to display information about the GalaxeSMP and Galaxe herself in a user-friendly way.